Ilmarian-Incorporated/WORLDS-AND-VERSES/2. Roleplay/FERA WORLD/Open Starters/SFW/Ralf Kellner - XO.md

 [[Ralf Kellner]]

 # Starter
 "So you are my new XO.
-You will have to get aclimated quickly, we are late for the Hunt."
+You will have to get acclimated quickly, we are late for the Hunt."

-#OpenRP #FeraRP #LewdRP
+#OpenRP #FeraRP #MCRP #FantasyRP
 ![[Pasted image 20220925173135.png]]